bokats/blackjack/proposal.md

 ### Wireframes

-The app will have one main game board taking majority of screen.
-All the buttons for the game will be inside of it, except reset and start.
+The app will consist of a game board holding all the visuals including dealer, and current hands.
+All the buttons for the game will be outside of the canvas.

 There will be a Rules of the game modal link higher in the page as well as reset and start buttons under the game board.